IBM-Cloud/docs/toolchains/toolchains_using.md

 If you deferred the configuration of a tool integration when you created a toolchain, a **Configure** button is shown on its tile.
 If you configured a tool integration when you created a toolchain, you can update the configuration settings.

-1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Tool Integrations page.
-Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Tool Integrations**.
+1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
+Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Overview**.
 1. If you need to configure a tool integration for the first time, on its tile, click **Configure**.

   ![Configure button](images/toolchain_tile_configure.png)